edumg180032/IA-OS/README.md

 # IA-OS
-In this project our objective is to obtain data of 10 pdfs, in particular we want: A list of the urls that each pdf contains
+In this project our objective is to obtain data of 10 pdfs, in particular we want:
+         A list of the urls that each pdf contains
          A graphic with each pdf and the number of images and pictures they have An image generated with relevant words of all pdf files (Keyword)

 To perform all these actions we will execute a Python Script.
-Moreover, to analyze and treat, as well as convert to XML each pdf we are going to use a web service called "grobid".
+Also, to analyze and treat, as well as convert to XML each pdf we are going to use a web service called "grobid".
+Moreover, we are going to use Poetry which is a Python package and dependency manager that simplifies the packaging, publishing, and installation of Python projects.

 ##
 #### Author: Eduardo Marquina García